Doron-Az/PipeGaming--GameProject/README.md

 ## Credits

 - Developer: Doron Azulay
-- Graphics and Sound Effects: The graphics and sound effects used in the game are from various sources, including Unity Asset Store and Freesound.org.
+- Graphics and Sound Effects: The graphics and sound effects used in the game are from various sources, including Freesound.org.
+- Fonts: The game uses the "Press Start 2P" font, which is available under the Open Font License.
-- Unity Assets: The game uses several assets from the Unity Asset Store, including the Standard Assets, TextMesh Pro, and LeanTween.
+- Icons: The game uses icons from the "Game Icons" pack, which is available under the Creative Commons Attribution 3.0 Unported license.

 ## License